cgat-developers/cgat-core/docs/getting_started/Installation.rst

 Installation
 ============

-The following sections describe how to install the CGATCore framework.
+The following sections describe how to install the cgatcore framework.
 For instructions on how to install the CGAT-apps (scripts) and CGAT-flow (workflows/pipelines) please follow these instructions `here <https://www.cgat.org/downloads/public/cgatpipelines/documentation/InstallingPipelines.html>`_ .
-Please note that installing the apps and flow will also install CGATCore as part of this process.
+Please note that installing the apps and flow will also install cgatcore as part of this process.

 We distinguish between two different installation types: production and development.
 The former refers to a well tested subset of pipelines, and is the recommended installation.
 The latter refers to the whole collection of pipelines developed at CGAT, which may contain code under active development.